SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/00-Spring-Data.md

 The first question that may come to mind is "What is **Spring**?", actually **Spring** is a huge open-source modular framework ecosystem developed by **Pivotal Software**.

-Every different module provides us with a range of services which used together to help us build web applications.
+Every different module provides us with a range of services when used together we can build web applications.

 [image assetsSrc="Spring-data-introduction(1).png" /]